A. Program Evaluator Training Overview

-- Face-to-Face Training.
-Face-to-Face Training is a 1½ day experiential workshop that simulates a campus visit.
+- Face-to-Face Training: Face-to-Face Training is a one-and-a-half day experiential workshop that simulates an accreditation visit.

-- Program Criteria Training.
-Training on program specific criteria (criterion 9) is provided by the member society with program area responsibility.
+- Program Criteria Training: Training on program-specific criteria is provided by the member society with program area responsibility.

-The online Program Evaluator Candidate Training consists of six online modules designed to provide information about ABET, the accreditation process, the role of the Program Evaluator (PEV), and PEV tasks prior to and during a site visit.
+The online Program Evaluator Candidate (PEVC) Training consists of seven (7) online modules designed to provide information about ABET, the accreditation process, the role of the Program Evaluator (PEV), and PEV tasks prior to and during an accreditation visit.
 This training also prepares you for the Face-to-Face Training.
-Included in the six online training are three Proficiency Assessments (short quizzes) at the end of Modules 3, 4, and 6.
+Included in the seven (7) online training are three (3) Proficiency Assessments at the end of Modules 3, 4, and 6.
 The results will automatically be recorded and the correct responses sent to you via email.

 The purpose of the online training is two-fold:

-- To simulate what happens in preparation for a site visit.
-In this portion, you will complete several items that will be posted to the ABET Training Website and reviewed by your Training Mentor, your ABET Member Society contact, and a Face-to-Face Training Support Facilitator, much like that done by a site visit Team Chair.
+- To simulate what happens in preparation for an accreditation visit: In this portion, you will complete several items that will be posted to the ABET Training Website and reviewed by your Training Mentor, your ABET Member Society contact, and a Face-to-Face Training Support Facilitator, much like that done by an accreditation visit Team Chair.

 C. Outputs From Online Training

-The following materials need to be completed and submitted according to the dates in the chart below:
+The following materials need to be completed and submitted according to the dates listed below:

 - Three (3) completed Proficiency Assessments

 - Program Evaluator Worksheet (Applicable to PEVCs affiliated with CAC and EAC)